The computational complexity of knot genus in a fixed 3-manifold: Computational complexity of Thurston norm ball

-\textbf{Step 4A: Decomposing each top-dimensional face in $\mathcal{F}$ into simplices.}\\ The dimension of a face $F$ is the maximum number $m$ such that $F$ has $m+1$ affinely independent vertices.
-Hence, we can compute the dimension of each face from the list of its vertices, in time that is bounded above by a polynomial function of $C_{\mathrm{nat}}(\Phi)$.
-The boundary of the polytope can be subdivided to a triangulation without adding any new vertices.
+\textbf{Step 4A: Decomposing each top-dimensional element in $\mathcal{F}$ into simplices.}\\ The dimension of an element $F$ of $\mathcal{F}$ is the maximum number $m$ such that $F$ has $m+1$ affinely independent vertices.
+Hence, we can compute the dimension of each such element from the list of its vertices, in time that is bounded above by a polynomial function of $C_{\mathrm{una}}(\Phi)$.
+The boundary of the polytope $\partial B_{\bar{x}}$ can be subdivided to a triangulation without adding any new vertices.
 This can easily be proved by induction on the dimension of the faces.
-In particular, each top-dimensional face in $\mathcal{F}$ can be subdivided in this way so that along incident faces, their triangulations agree.
+In particular, each top-dimensional element in $\mathcal{F}$ can be subdivided in this way so that along incident subsets, their triangulations agree.
 Such a subdivision will be provided to us non-deterministically.
-Thus, for each top-dimensional face $F$ in $\mathcal{F}$, we are provided with a collection of subsets of $F$, each consisting of $d$ vertices, where $d$ is the dimension of $H^1(X ; \mathbb{R}) / W$.
+Thus, for each top-dimensional element $F$ in $\mathcal{F}$, we are provided with a collection of subsets of $F$, each consisting of $d$ vertices, where $d$ is the dimension of $H^1(X ; \mathbb{R}) / W$.
 The number of such subsets is at most $|F|^d$, which is at most $|V|^b$.
-Let $\Sigma$ denote the collection of all these subsets, as we run over all top-dimensional faces.
-Then the number of elements of $\Sigma$ is at most a polynomial function of $C_{\mathrm{nat}}(\Phi)$. \\
+Let $\Sigma$ denote the collection of all these subsets, as we run over all top-dimensional elements of $\mathcal{F}$.
+Then the number of elements of $\Sigma$ is at most a polynomial function of $C_{\mathrm{una}}(\Phi)$. \\